clausejs/clausejs/README.md

 By writing clauses for your data and functions *only once*, you can get a lot of leverage out your effort, including

 - Clearly defined specifications for your app's functions and data structures
-- Mathematically sound, plain-old-object style contracts that can be compared against previous and future versions to **detect breaking changes**
 - Type and behavior checking **at runtime** for data and functions (some compile-time analysis may also be possible in the future)
-- Convenient **data conformation** that simplifies your code for complex data and parameter parsing
+- Convenient **data conformation (parsing)** that simplifies your code for complex data and parameter parsing
+- Mathematically sound, plain-object style contracts that can be compared against previous and future versions to **detect breaking changes** (coming soon)
 - **Automatic generation of API documentation** for your app (via [clausejs-docgen](packages/clausejs-docgen), WIP)
-- **Automatic generation of property-based test cases** for your functions (via [clausejs-gen](packages/clausejs-gen), coming soon)
+- **Automatic generation of property-based test coverage** for your functions (via [clausejs-gen](packages/clausejs-gen), coming soon)

 Also worth looking at are videos on rationale for clojure.spec (and, by extension, Clause).